Last updated: May 3, 2026

 What if the ex-spouse’s Social Security number is not known?

 Do not let that stop the claim.
-SSA says other details such as the ex-spouse’s date and place of birth and parents’ names can help locate the correct record.
+SSA can often use other details, such as the ex-spouse’s date and place of birth and parents’ names, to locate the correct record.

 Can survivor benefits be applied for online?

 No for monthly survivor benefits.
-SSA says monthly survivor claims must be handled by phone or through a local office.
+Monthly survivor claims must be handled by phone or through a local office.
 Ask about the $255 lump-sum death payment at the same time.

 What should be done if Social Security denies or underpays the claim?

 Read the notice and act fast.
-The usual first step is reconsideration within 60 days, often using Form SSA-561.
-If that fails, the next step can be an ALJ hearing with Form HA-501.
+The usual first step is reconsideration within 60 days.
+If that fails, the next step can be an Administrative Law Judge hearing.

 What if the same couple divorced and later remarried each other?

 Do not assume the first divorce erased the 10-year rule forever.
-SSA says it can sometimes count two marriages to the same person together if the remarriage happened no later than the calendar year after the year the earlier divorce became final.
+In some cases, SSA can count two marriages to the same person together if the remarriage happened no later than the calendar year after the year the earlier divorce became final.

 Editorial note: This guide is produced based on our Editorial Standards using official and other high-trust sources, regularly updated and monitored, but not affiliated with any government agency and not a substitute for official agency guidance.
 Individual eligibility outcomes cannot be guaranteed.